bjoluc/cubase-mcu-midiremote/readme.md

 - The "Track" encoder assignment is missing the "Input Bus" and "Output Bus" pages which are not exposed by the MIDI Remote API.
 I prefer to use the mouse for routing anyway, as apposed to a push encoder and a tiny single-row string on a scribble strip display.
 - The "Pan/Surround" encoder assignment is missing a second page for vertical panning which is not exposed by the MIDI Remote API.
 - The "Send" encoder assignment doesn't include a "Bus" page because send busses are not exposed by the MIDI Remote API.
+- The "Plug-In" encoder assignment doesn't display the number of the active parameter page because it is not exposed by the MIDI Remote API.
 - The punch button doesn't light up when "Auto Punch In" is activated – no host value available
 - The global "Solo" LED doesn't light up when a channel is in solo mode – no host value available
 - Channel visibility presets do not affect channel assignments since the `MixerBankZone` of the MIDI Remote API doesn't respect channel visibility presets.